Medically Reviewed by: Hussain Abdeh MPharm: 2211840

 Thankfully, there are various medications available to treat this problem.
 Heartburn can also be diminished by making certain healthy lifestyle changes.

 This article will be taking a closer look at what heartburn is, what causes it and what you can do to stop it.

 What is heartburn?

-Heartburn is a relatively common condition; although it has nothing to do with the heart it does however cause a burning sensation in the chest.
-It is caused by acid reflux, which occurs when a portion of the acid found in your stomach forces its way back up the oesophagus.
-It's so-called because it often causes a painful feeling in the chest.
-If you find you have heartburn more than twice a week on a regular basis, it may be gastro-oesophageal reflux disease.
+Heartburn is a relatively common condition.
+Although it has nothing to do with the heart, it does cause a burning sensation in the chest.
+It is caused by acid reflux, which occurs when a portion of the acid in your stomach forces its way back up the oesophagus.

 What causes heartburn?

 Heartburn is caused when the stomach produces an excessive amount of acid.
 This larger than normal quantity of stomach acid means some is able to flow back up the oesophageal tract, which causes the burning sensation and overall discomfort.

 Many people will experience some form of heartburn throughout their life.
 There is no obvious cause of heartburn, in most cases it is caused by one of the following triggers:

 - Fatty foods (such as fried and processed foods)

 - Pregnancy (This is a natural occurrence and is more common during the third trimester)